Anttoni Honka

-Anttoni Honka (born 5 October 2000) is a Finnish professional ice hockey defenceman who currently plays with the Chicago Wolves in the American Hockey League (AHL) as a prospect to the Carolina Hurricanes of the National Hockey League (NHL).
-Honka was selected by the Hurricanes in the 3rd round (83rd overall) of the 2019 NHL Entry Draft.
+Anttoni Honka (born 5 October 2000) is a Finnish professional ice hockey defenceman who currently plays with HC Ajoie in the Swiss National League (NL).
+Honka was selected by the Carolina Hurricanes in the 3rd round (83rd overall) of the 2019 NHL Entry Draft.

 Playing career

 Honka was a "high risk, high reward" prospect who was ranked #22 on the NHL Central Scouting Bureau final list of 2019 NHL Draft eligible European skaters.

 Honka played the 2017–18 season in the JYP Jyväskylä system.
 He played 28 games with JYP U20 in the Nuorten SM-liiga (Jr. A) and 20 games with JYP in the Liiga; he was also loaned to KeuPa HT, the farm club for JYP in the Mestis, for seven regular season games and five playoff games.
 His play in the 2017–18 season earned him the Reijo Ruotsalainen Award for Best Defenseman in Finnish U20 and selection to the Jr. A SM-liiga First All-Star Team.

 The 2018–19 season saw Honka continue to move between the Liiga, Mestis, and Junior A SM-liiga.
 He began the season with the JYP organization, playing six games with JYP U20 and 16 games in the Liiga, before being loaned out for the remainder of the season to KeuPa in the Mestis and Mikkelin Jukurit in Liiga.
 In the post-season, Honka played with KeuPa in the Mestis playoffs, contributing big minutes and 11 points (3+8) in 17 games before the team ultimately fell to Imatran Ketterä in the finals.

-Following his sixth season in the Liiga, Honka was signed to a three-year, entry-level contract with draft club, the Carolina Hurricanes, on 17 August 2022.
+Following his sixth season in the Liiga, Honka was signed to a three-year, entry-level contract with his draft club, the Carolina Hurricanes, on 17 August 2022.
+After spending the 2024 NHL preseason with the Hurricanes, Honka was loaned to HC Ajoie the National League of Switzerland.

+On 10 December 2024, Ajoie announced that it had signed Honka to a two-year contract extension through the 2026-27 season.